A new structure for analyzing discrete scale invariant processes: Covariance and Spectra: Introduction

 \section{Introduction}

 The concept of stationarity and self-similarity are used as a fundamental property to handle many natural phenomena.
 Lamperti transformation defines a one to one correspondence between stationary and self-similar processes.
-Discrete scale invariance (DSI) process can be defined as the Lamperti transform of periodically correlated (PC) process.
+Discrete scale invariant (DSI) processes can be defined as the Lamperti transform of periodically correlated ones.
 Many critical systems, like statistical physics, textures in geophysics, network traffic and image processing can be interpreted by these processes \cite {b1}.
-Fourier transform is known as a suited representation for stationarity, but not for self-similarity.
-A harmonic like representation of self-similar process is introduced by using Mellin transform \cite {f1}.

-A process which is Markov and self-similar, is called self-similar Markov process.
-These processes are involved in various parts of probability theory, such as branching processes and fragmentation theory \cite {c1}.
+Fourier transform is known as a suited representation for stationary processes.
+Using Mellin transform, a harmonic like representation of self-similar process is introduced \cite {f1}.
+Self-similar Markov process which has Markov property and self-similarity are involved in various parts of probability theory, such as branching processes and fragmentation theory \cite {c1}.
+Gladyshev in \cite{g1} introduced the spectral representation of correlation matrix of multi-dimensional stationary random sequences and found a relation between them and periodically correlated (PC) processes.